 And you’re not alone.
 But it’s important to know that not all Caribbean medical universities are created equal.

 “There are a lot of swirling rumors,” says Joseph Franza, associate director of admissions for St. George’s University (SGU).
 He helped us unearth answers to some of the most common questions on the topic.
-Keep reading to learn what you should know about Caribbean medical universities and whether one could be the right fit for you.
+Keep reading to learn what you should know about the best Caribbean medical schools and whether one could be the right fit for you.

 8 Commonly asked questions about Caribbean medical universities